drudru/understanding_redo/README.md

 For the first build, the user will run 'redo' on a target.
 With the assumption that none of the targets are built, all of the 'do' scripts will be run.
+As they are run, every file mentioned to redo is marked as a source or target.
-As they are run, any additional dependency information will be generated.
+Also, any additional dependency information will be generated.

+This is a bit different than 'make'.
+In 'make', the sources, targets, and dependencies are always fully specified in the Makefile.
+When 'make' runs, it just checks the leaves to see if any of the targets dependent on them need to run their actions.

+In Redo, the scripts have to run once in order to build the dependency list **and** to mark the sources and targets.
+Until I understand the rules of this system, it feels too loose to me.

 ## Observations